bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_CROSS_COMPILE_KERNEL.md

      tar -xf linux-5.14.tar.xz
      cd linux-5.14

-N.B.
+TODO : N.B.
 If ntfs3 functionality is desired then as of writing there is a git repository at the following URL that contains pre-release source code supporting read and write support for NTFS volumes.
 Hopefully this functionality will be integrated into the mainline release soon.

 https://github.com/Paragon-Software-Group/linux-ntfs3

-This document will be updated when a stable release of linux with ntfs3 support becomes available.
+TODO : This document will be updated when a stable release of linux with ntfs3 support becomes available (v5.15?)

 ### Apply patches
 After changing into the linux source subdirectory patches need to be applied